b-tupiti/b-tupiti/README.md

 <details close>
     <summary><h4>Brief About Me</h4></summary>
     <p>
-        I'm a freelance full-stack developer and a technology enthusiast.
-I learned how to think like a problem-solver from 2016-2019 (software engineering major).
+        I graduated with an Information Sciences (Software Engineering Major) in 2019 at Massey University (Auckland, New Zealand).
 Towards the end of 2018, I landed an internship and got introduced to the django web framework.
-I say semi full-stack, particularly because I have not built an app (I have, just halfsies) with any front-end tech such as React or Vue.
-I built fullstack apps with the django framework, but as you know, thats kind of old school now.
+I am used to building fullstack apps with the django framework, but as you know, thats kind of old school now.
 In comes REST APIs for a more decoupled architecture.
 <br/>
 Ultimately, the goal for 2023 is to decouple some of my personal django apps; templates to react apps, and urls to endpoints.
 That sounds like the opposite of monolithic. sweet!
 May the code be with you.
     </p>